thumbnail_Logo_4_vectorized

 1. Who is the Data Protection Officer i.e. the DPO?

-Data Protection Officer – a DPO is a key player in the new data governance system, appointed by a controller or processor.
+Data Protection Officer – a DPO is a key player in the increasingly relevant data governance system, appointed by a controller or processor.

-Additionally, the DPO must inform and educate the company and its employees on all aspects of personal data protection, give an opinion on the data protection impact assessment and, act as a contact point for cooperation with the Commissioner, as well as with the data subjects.
+Additionally, the DPO must inform and educate the company and its employees on all aspects of personal data protection, monitor the implementation of regulations governing privacy and data protection, give an opinion on the data protection impact assessment, and, act as a contact point for cooperation with the Commissioner, as well as with the data subjects.

 Therefore, a DPO is the person who will advise your company and make sure that you have aligned your business with the obligations imposed by the Law.